 It is necessary to control the volume inside a domain when using open boundaries.
 With fixed boundaries, it is enough to ensure that the total inflow/outflow has reasonable values (either zero or a value compatible with an observed volume balance).
 When using radiative boundary conditions it is necessary to have a volume constraint because each open boundary works independently from the others.
-The methodology used to control this volume is identical to the one coded in the ROMS model [Marchesiello et al. 2001].
+The methodology used to control this volume is identical to the one coded in the ROMS model [?].

-Explain obc_vol...
+Explain obc\vol...